powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/03-ImplementOperationReducers.md

 If you got the same output, you have successfully implemented the operation reducers and tests for the `ToDoList` document model.
 Congratulations, you've succesfully setup the back-bone for a simple todolist document model.

-Continue to the next chapter to learn how to implement the document model editor so you can see a simple user interface for the `ToDoList` document model in action.
+Continue to the next chapter on your builder track to learn how to implement the document model editor so you can see a simple user interface for the `ToDoList` document model in action.
+Click here for the [ToDoList Editor](/docs/academy/BuildingUserExperiences/BuildToDoListEditor)